DC-analysis/dclab/docs/sec_av_scatter.rst

 Polygon filters / Shape-Out
 ---------------------------
-Keep in mind that you can combine your dclab analysis pipeline with :ref:`Shape-Out <shapeout:index>`.
+Keep in mind that you can combine your dclab analysis pipeline with :ref:`Shape-Out <shapeout2:index>`.
 For instance, you can create and export :ref:`polygon filters <sec_ref_polygon_filter>` in Shape-Out and then import them in dclab.